Kean will not run for NSW Liberal leadership

 Labor ending up with 45 to 48 seats, in a parliament requiring 47 votes for a majority, would make for a very narrow parliament and a “hotly contested political environment”, Mr Henskens said.

-Senator Andrew Bragg said the party suffered heavy losses in Western Sydney and the regions but appeared to retain its heartland in inner Sydney and the North Shore.
+NSW Liberal senator Andrew Bragg said the party suffered heavy losses in western Sydney and the regions but appeared to retain its heartland in inner Sydney and the North Shore.

 “One of the most important lessons here is that we have to be a party that doesn’t go to the margins and that doesn’t seek to inject division into the mainstream,” he told ABC radio on Sunday.

-Asked about some right-wing commentators calling for the party to abandon the centre and go further to the right, Senator Bragg laughed.
+Asked about some right-wing commentators calling for Liberals to abandon the centre and go further to the right, Senator Bragg laughed.

 “The numbers speak for themselves,” he said.